Hossein Ali Mirza

 Hossein Ali Mirza (حسینعلی میرزا; 26 August 1789 – 16 January 1835), a son of Fath-Ali Shah (r.
 1797–1834), was the Governor of Fars and pretender to the throne of Qajar Iran.

-As governor, Ali Mirza restored Shah Cheragh.
-He opened the tombs of the Achaemenid kings to obtain gold, but found them empty.
+As governor, Ali Mirza restored Shah Cheragh, following its devastation in a 1795 earthquake.
+He opened the tombs of the Achaemenid shahs to obtain gold, but found them empty.
 During his rule, the city of Shiraz was subjected to high taxation and low security.
 Ali Mirza gained independence from the government of Hajji Mohammad Hossein Isfahani, rented Bushehr ports to the British and stopped paying taxes after 1828, thus going 200,000 tomans in tax arrears to the crown.

-After Fath-Ali Shah's death, Prince Mohammad Mirza was crowned shah (king) as Mohammad Shah Qajar, but Ali Mirza formerly as the fifth in line for the throne, led a revolt and entitled himself as Hossein Ali Shah.
-After two months he was defeated in Shiraz by Manouchehr Khan Gorji.
+After Fath-Ali Shah's death, Prince Mohammad Mirza was crowned shah as Mohammad Shah Qajar, but Ali Mirza formerly as the fifth in line for the throne, led a revolt and entitled himself as Hossein Ali Shah.
+After two months he was defeated in Shiraz by Manuchehr Khan Gorji.
 On the orders of Mohammad Shah, Ali Mirza was blinded and imprisoned in Ardabil, where he died of cholera in January 1835.

 Biography

 Early life

-Ali Mirza was born on 26 August 1789, the fifth son of Fath-Ali Shah.
-His mother was Badr-e Jahan Khanum, daughter of Qader Khan, amir of an Arab tribe settled in Bastam.
-In November 1799 Ali Mirza married the daughter of Amir Guna Khan Zafaranlu, Khan of a Kurdish tribe in Quchan.
+Born on 26 August 1789 in Amol, Hossein Ali Mirza was the fifth son of Fath-Ali Shah.
+His mother was Badr Jahan Khanom, daughter of Qader Khan, amir of an Arab tribe settled in Bastam.
+In November 1799 Ali Mirza married the daughter of Amir Guna Khan Za‘faranlu, Khan of a Kurdish tribe in Quchan.
 In the same year he was appointed governor of Fars.